Devangi99/ElectroGrid_Customer-Management/README.md

 registered customers can be viewed by the service.
 Registered customers can be removed from the system by deleting their details.

-## Tools & Technologies
+## Tools & technologies
-Backend Java – JAX-RS (Jersey)
+- Backend - Java/JAX-RS (Jersey)
-Database MySQL
+- Database - MySQL
-DBMS phpMyAdmin
+- DBMS - phpMyAdmin
-Server Apache Tomcat server version 09
+- Server - Apache Tomcat server version 09
-Dependency Management Tool Maven
+- Dependency Management Tool - Maven
-IDE Eclipse IDE Enterprise Edition
+- IDE - Eclipse IDE Enterprise Edition
-Testing tool Postman as the client side testing tool
+- Testing tool - Postman as the client side testing tool